Ballyclare High School

 Ballyclare High School is a co-educational, non-denominational grammar school in Ballyclare, County Antrim, Northern Ireland.
-There are approximately 1,200 pupils at the school, taught by around 80 teachers.
+There are approximately 1,200 pupils at the school, taught by around 80 students-teachers.

 History

 The school was opened in the 1890s in the village of Doagh, a few miles south-west of Ballyclare.
 In 1902, the school was taken over by Miss Catherine Aiken, who in 1904, moved it to Ballyclare itself.
 In 1930, the school finally moved to its current premises on the Rashee Road in the town, designed by W.D.R.
 Taggart, FRIBA.
 In 1935, the current name of Ballyclare High School was officially adopted.
 In 2006, the school was awarded Investor in People.

 Sport

 The Medallion (under 15) team won the Medallion Shield in 1990 when Coleraine Academical Institution were beaten 8-4 in the final at Ravenhill.
 The subsidiary Medallion Plate competition has been won four times in 1992, 1997, 1999 and 2003.
 The 1st XV won the Ulster Schools' Cup in 1973 and were runners up in 2012 to Royal Belfast Academical Institution.
 The 2012 team was coached by Mr Dan Soper and Mr G Shaw.

 The 3rd XV shared the Ulster School' 3rd XV plate with Ballyclare Secondary School in 2016, winning the competition outright in 2020.

 In boys' hockey, the school won the Burney Cup in 1931 and 1935. and also winning the Prior shield in 2012.